When Everything Burned Down — Modern Paraphrase | nocap.bible

 The book of 2 Kings could have ended right there — total devastation, total exile, total L. But it doesn't.

 It's a small ending.
 Quiet.
 Not a triumphant return, not a miraculous rescue.
 Just a king who'd been locked up for decades suddenly eating dinner at a royal table again.
 But in the middle of the darkest chapter in history, it's a whisper — God hasn't forgotten His people.
-The line of David is still alive.
-The Covenant promises still hold.
+The line of is still alive.
+The promises still hold.
 Even in Babylon, even after everything burned, there's still a flicker.
 And where God keeps even a flicker, the story isn't over. ✨